My work is based on the Qabbalah, which is the jewish mystical tradition.

-The Tree of Life is mentioned for the first time in Genesis (first book of the Jewish Tanach and the Christian Bible).
+The Tree of life is mentioned for the first time in Genesis (first book of the Jewish Tanach and the Christian Bible).

 This is a so-called glyph.
 A graphic representation of a character.
 It is the representation of the universe in a diagram.

-But ultimately, the tree is the core of the Western mysteries.
+But ultimately, the tree is the core of the Western Mysteries.
 Through study, we gain knowledge about the nature of creation and the human soul.
 Here we find everything that exists.
 From the highest spiritual dimension, to matter.